 Just behind Nadal is the third-ranked Roger Federer; he is also considered to be one of the greatest players to wield a racket.
 He has captured a record-setting 16 Grand Slam titles, 17 ATP Master Series tournaments and is one of seven men to achieve a career Grand Slam (winning Wimbledon, the French, Australian and US Open).

 Federer leads Rolex’s elite team of tennis ambassadors and is never seen without one on (except when he’s playing).
-He was originally sponsored by Rolex in the early 2000s, but was swayed by Maurice Lacroix, another Swiss watch maker, who created Federer his own signature model.
+He was originally sponsored by Rolex in the early 2000s but was swayed by Maurice Lacroix, another Swiss watchmaker, who created Federer his own signature model.
 Rolex managed to get Federer back on their team in 2006 with a huge multi-year endorsement deal.
-They haven’t created a signature watch for his name yet, but they did give him an interesting model that made its return after 20 years with a commercial staring the man himself.
+They haven’t created a signature watch for his name yet, but they did give him an interesting model that made its return after 20 years with a commercial starring the man himself.

 The Rolex Oyster Perpetual Milgauss was first created in 1956 and was discontinued in the late 80s before its re-release in 2007.
-This watch was designed to work in power plants, laboratories or medical facilities where electromagnetic fields can affect the timing of a watch.
-The word “Millgauss” comes from the latin word mille, meaning one-thousand and gauss, which is a unit of measurement for magnetic fields.
-The watch is built as a “Fraday cage”, which is an enclosure that can deflect electromagnetic radiation.
+This watch was designed to work in power plants, laboratories, or medical facilities where electromagnetic fields can affect a watch’s timing.
+The word “Millgauss” comes from the Latin word mille, meaning one-thousand, and gauss, a unit of measurement for magnetic fields.
+The watch is built as a “Fraday cage,” an enclosure that can deflect electromagnetic radiation.
 The version offered with the green sapphire face was the first watch to use a true colored sapphire and gives it a unique green glow.